SaiyamJn/WallyMobile/assets/icons/README.md

 # Icon Assets

-This folder contains all the custom icon files used in the WallyMobile app.
+This folder contains all the custom icon files used in the Wally app.

 ## Required Icon Files